gypsydave5/antiquo-numero/README.md

 ####How to use

-The converter works by monkey patchig the Fixnum class.
+The converter works by monkey patching the Fixnum class.
 Require the file and then have Fixnums return their roman numeral representation as a string by running the `roman_numeral` method on them.